hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step3-failure.md

 `kubectl get pod --selector job-name=oneshot`{{execute}}

-Notice the column _RESTARTS_ shows Kubernetes is attempting to re-run the job in hopes the subsequent executions will pass.
+Notice the shortly the column _RESTARTS_ reports Kubernetes is attempting to re-run the job in hopes the subsequent executions will pass.
 This is because the job was submitted with the `restartPolicy: OnFailure` setting.
 Alternatively the policy could have been set to `Never` to prevent the restarts.

 Cleanup this job with the _delete_ command.